Bit-Nation/Pangea-Docs/README.md

 If you want to contribute to the growth of the Bitnation community and our mission - this is the place for you.

 The best place to get to know the community is to join our [Slack](https://bitn.slack.com) channel and start contributing.
 It's helpful to write a short introduction about yourself and what you're interested in doing.
 Keep in mind that the Slack chat is *not* encrypted, and it's open for anyone to join, hence don't share anything you think could compromise your security, and use a pseudonym if you want to remain anoymous.

-Popular channels you can join includes the `#_bitnation-dev` channel, the `#_bitnation-marketing channel`, `#townhall`, `#intros`, and `#watercooler`.
+Popular channels you can join includes the `#_dev` channel, the `#_marketing channel`, `#townhall`, `#intros`, and `#watercooler`.

 ### Join the Ambassador and Embassy Networks